bsantanad/print_server/README.md

 ![alt text](img_print.png)

-Print server is a small project that makes your Raspberry Pi into a printing server
+Print server is a small project that transforms your Raspberry Pi into a printing server

 ## Installation